Soap171/MERN-blog/README.md

 # Blog REST API

-This is a REST API for a blog application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a REST API for a blog application built using (MongoDB, Express.js, React.js, Node.js).
 The API provides comprehensive endpoints for managing blog posts and user interactions, including user authentication, email verification, and password reset functionality.

 ## Features